Shimun XXI Eshai: Biography

-Mar Eshai was born on the 26th of February, 1908 in Qudchanis, the mountainous region located in southern Turkey.
-Mar Eshai was raised with great care while received the necessary theological and liturgical training by the Archdeacon of the Patriarch, Thoma of Ashita and by the Metropolitan of Rustaqa, Mar Yosip Khnanishoo, who was also his uncle.
+Mar Eshai was born on 26 February 1908 in Qudchanis, the mountainous region located in southern Turkey.
+Mar Eshai was raised with great care while received the necessary theological and liturgical training by the Archdeacon of the Patriarch, Thoma of Ashita and by the Metropolitan of Rustaqa, Mar Yosip Khnanisho, who was also his uncle.

 At the age of twelve, due to geopolitical upheavals at the time, Mar Eshai was ordained as Patriarch in 1920, succeeding his uncle, Mar Poulus Shimun, XXII.
 He was educated in England, studying theology at Canterbury and at Westcott House, University of Cambridge.
 As early as 1926 at the age of 18, the Patriarch attended the Nicene Council Commemoration held at Westminster Abbey, London.
 The Church and State Conference held in Oxford and the Faith and Order Conference held in Edinburgh were both attended by Mar Eshai in 1937.
 The distinguished Athenaeum Club of London had favoured Eshai by conferring an honorary membership.
 He was also a member of the American Historical Society and other organizations, as well as being a representative to the World Council of Churches and being given an entry in Who's Who.

 Numerous appeals and publications concerning the Assyrian Question, written by the Patriarch and presented to the British Government and various international bodies, highlight him as a writer of distinction.
 He was the translator or author of several books on the theology and history of the Church of the East (see "Works" section.)
 The volatile political environment and uncertainties for the church caused in 1933 by the independence of Iraq from the British mandate rule forced the patriarch to be exiled to Cyprus, away from the new see in Bebadi.
 In 1940, he relocated again, to Chicago, Illinois, in the United States.

 Prior to Mar Eshai Shimun's intervention, Assyrians living among their Islamic neighbors shared a tenuous relationship that was firmly rooted in mistrust by both sides.
 Therefore, in 1948 Eshai made a revolutionary announcement of a new policy for the Assyrian people and the Church of the East.
 Through direct contact with embassy representatives of the Middle Eastern countries in Washington and at the United Nations Headquarters, he broke down the walls of suspicion and misunderstanding.
 This new policy decreed Assyrians and members of the Church of the East all over the world to remain as loyal and faithful citizens of the countries in which they lived, something that had never been done before.